Git Along, Little Dogies

 "Git Along, Little Dogies" is a traditional cowboy ballad, also performed under the title "Whoopie Ti Yi Yo."
+It is cataloged as Roud Folk Song Index No. 827.
+Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

+The "dogies" referred to in the song are runty or orphaned calves.

+History

 It is believed to be a variation of a traditional Irish ballad about an old man rocking a cradle.
 The cowboy adaptation is first mentioned in the 1893 journal of Owen Wister, author of The Virginian.
 Through Wister's influence, the melody and lyrics were first published in 1910 in John Lomax's Cowboy Songs and Other Frontier Ballads.
-It is cataloged as Roud Folk Song Index No. 827.
-Members of the Western Writers of America chose it as one of the Top 100 Western songs of all time.

-The "dogies" referred to in the song are runty or orphaned calves.